-It is vital that information about the health of the population be made available in a range of accessible formats in order to reach as wide an audience as possible.
+It is vital that information be made available in a range of accessible formats in order to reach as wide an audience as possible.
 Availability involves issues of presentation, cost and ease of access (of particular importance to community groups, and even more so to those outside the major urban centres, in regional, rural and remote areas of Australia).
 It is hoped that this atlas and the associated products (HealthWIZ and the other electronic products available) will go some way to meeting these criteria.